 Insulin is a measure of the strength of the signal needed for cells to take glucose from the blood.
 If tissue sensitivity decreases, the body has to raise insulin levels to achieve the same effect:

-- the higher the insulin, the weaker the tissue response;
+- The higher the insulin, the weaker the tissue response;

-- the lower the sensitivity, the more expensive the regulation;
+- The lower the sensitivity, the more expensive the regulation;

-- insulin reflects not the sugar level, but the cost of maintaining it.
+- Insulin reflects not the sugar level, but the cost of maintaining it.

 This makes it one of the earliest markers of metabolic disorders.
+For example, insulin levels of 10–14 µU/mL with normal glucose already indicate decreased tissue sensitivity.

 Why insulin levels rise

 An increase in insulin is always a compensation.
-The body amplifies the signal when the usual amount is no longer sufficient.
+The body amplifies the signal when the usual is no longer sufficient.

 Why normal glucose can hide a problem

-- the system is already operating under overload;
+- The system is already operating under overload;

-- the pancreas is forced to amplify the signal;
+- The pancreas is forced to amplify the signal;

-- there are disturbances, but they are compensated.
+- There are disturbances, but they are compensated.

 Therefore, normal glucose without assessing insulin does not provide a complete picture.